 It’s worth noting that pump manufacturers will only accept their own pumps.
 It is unlikely they’ll recycle a pump manufactured by a different company.

 Alternatively, you can search for a local appliance recycling center that will accept the pump.
 This might be a more convenient option than shipping it back to your manufacturer of choice.

 Since recycling doesn’t involve the pump being used again, this might be the best option if you have an open-system pump.

 Breast pumps, more often than not, cost a lot of money and are unaffordable for many mothers.
 If your closed-system pump is in good working condition, you could consider donating it.
 Perhaps a member of your family or a friend needs one.

-If not, be on the lookout for someone who needs a pump.
+If not, look for someone who needs a pump.
 You can reach out to your local charitable organizations to see if they need breast pumps.
-You can also go online and find a women’s shelter or a charity that accepts used closed system pumps.
+You can also go online and find a women’s shelter or a charity that accepts used closed-system pumps.

 While you are looking, clean and sanitize the pump one last time, pack it, and keep it ready for send-off.
 There will be a grateful mom out there somewhere.

 Only closed-system breast pumps (and not the accessories) can be donated due to the health issues mentioned above.
 You will find that many organizations already know this and will tell you as much.

 Baby stuff is expensive.
 That’s why I’m all for selling whatever is no longer needed, especially if it’s in good condition.
 If you want to recoup some of your expenses, selling your pump may be a viable option.